Gyuri1/FMC_ID_Firewall/README.md

 # WARNING:

 - Please review the NEW policy before deploying it!
-- The script supports only ONE realm now.
+- The script supports only ONE realm now, but multiple AD groups can be selected for a given ACP.
 - Use it at your own risk!
 THIS IS DEMO CODE - NO WARRANTY OR SUPPORT IS IMPLIED OR PROVIDED!
 - PRs are welcome!
 - It was tested with FMC 7.3 versions as well, but older releases were not tested.